microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 cd  /home/ssl
 ```
 #### 3. Generate RSA private key with openssl
-The next command you enter will use the `FileName` parameter multiple times.
-You can choose a suitable file name to replace `FileName`.

 ``` bash
 openssl genrsa -des3 -out FileName.key 1024
 ```

-In this step, A password will be asked.
+In this step, a password will be asked.The following commands you enter will use the `FileName` parameter multiple times.
+You can choose a suitable file name to replace `FileName`.

 #### 4. Generate certificate request